-Married persons.
 Generally, if you are married at the end of the tax year, you and your spouse must file a joint return to take the credit.
-If you and your spouse did not live in the same household at any time during the tax year, you may file either joint or separate returns and still take the credit.
+If you and your spouse did not live in the same household at any time during the tax year, you can file either joint or separate returns and still take the credit.